 8. Sides That Pair Well with Air Fryer Chicken

-- Simple Salads: Pair with a Caesar salad or coleslaw for a refreshing contrast to the crispy chicken.
+- Simple Salads: Caesar salad or coleslaw give a cool crunch next to the crispy chicken.

 9. Storage and Reheating